Ranking Plausible Patches by Historic Feature Frequencies: How Works

 \tool assigns a kind $\patchk[f]$ to the fix $f$ in each triple $\langle b, f, m \rangle$ in the training data.
 Informally, a patch kind represents one class of syntactic modifications that are present in $f$.

-To come up with a general selection of patch kinds, we first considered common \emph{syntactic features} that may be involved in Java patch. \cref{tab:patch-kinds}'s leftmost column lists the main ones we considered for this work, including assignments, conditionals (\J{if}), loops (\J{for}, \J{while}), as well as class-level declarations.
+To come up with a general selection of patch kinds, we first considered common \emph{syntactic features} that may be involved in Java patches. \cref{tab:patch-kinds}'s leftmost column lists the main ones we considered for this work, including assignments, conditionals (\J{if}), loops (\J{for}, \J{while}), as well as class-level declarations.
 For each syntactic feature, we considered its main components, and how a patch that adds, removes, or modifies code may affect them. \cref{tab:patch-kinds}'s other columns list several such \emph{combinations}, such as ``\textsc{add} assignment'' (the patch introduces a new assignment), ``\textsc{remove} \J{catch}'' (the patch removes a \J{catch} block from an existing \J{try}/\J{catch}), and ``\textsc{modify} method signature'' (the patch changes the types or the visibility of an existing method).
-This process identified 67 such combinations of feature/modification; for brevity, \cref{tab:patch-kinds} lists only a representative subset. \cref{code:fix-conditional} shows an example of patch from project Apache Tomcat\footnote{\url{https://github.com/apache/tomcat/commit/e886ee20183b5f5d2a902843b6d324b58d991ea8}} that targets a \emph{conditional} by \emph{modifying} (precisely, \emph{strengthening}) its \emph{condition}.
+This process identified 67 such combinations of feature/modification; for brevity, \cref{tab:patch-kinds} lists only a representative subset.
+The list we compiled is consistent with empirical studies of the most common bug-fix patterns that are found in open-source Java software~\cite{fix-patterns,fix-patterns-extended,change-patterns,bugfixpatterns}.\footnote{ For example, the five most common categories of bug-fix patterns in Pan et al.'s manual analysis~\cite{bugfixpatterns} correspond to ``modify condition in conditional'' (IF-CC in~\cite{bugfixpatterns}), ``modify call arguments in method call'' (MC-DAP and MC-DNP), ``modify expression in assignment'' (AS-CE), and ``add conditional'' (IF-APC) in \autoref{tab:patch-kinds}'s classification. } \cref{code:fix-conditional} shows an example of patch from project Apache Tomcat\footnote{\url{https://github.com/apache/tomcat/commit/e886ee20183b5f5d2a902843b6d324b58d991ea8}} that targets a \emph{conditional} by \emph{modifying} (precisely, \emph{strengthening}) its \emph{condition}.

 A patch \emph{kind} is any element of the power set $K = 2^{M}$, where $M$ is the aforementioned set of all feature/modification combinations.
 Since a given patch may involve more than one modification, this definition of $K$ ensures that each fix $f$ belongs to a \emph{unique} kind $\patchk[f]$.
 Combining features into kinds is key to having a sufficiently fine-grained, and thus discriminating, classification of patches.